Bangladesh Collaborators (Special Tribunals) Order, 1972: Sentences

 Two Jamaat-e-Islami leaders, AKM Yousuf and Abbas Ali Khan, were arrested under the law.
-After the war, Yousuf was sentenced to life imprisonment under the 1972 Collaborator's Order.

-Sa'ad Ahmed, a leader from Kushtia was sentenced life imprisonment for supporting the atrocities as an East Pakistan Central Peace Committee member and taking part in the election of 1971.

-Chikon Ali, a Rajakar from Mirpur of Kushtia was sentenced to death on 10 June 1972, which was the first ever verdict of capital punishment under the law.
-The punishment of Chikon Ali was later cut short by the Supreme Court to life imprisonment.

-An absentia trial staged under the law gave death penalty to three Al-Badr members for the murder of prominent Professor Dr. AK Azad on 6 October 1972.
-The culprits were never found.

-On 11 April 1972, Rajakar Abdul Hafiz of Comilla was sentenced 41 years imprisonment, highest in the history of this law.
+After the war, Yousuf was sentenced to life imprisonment.
+Sa'ad Ahmed, a leader from Kushtia was sentenced life imprisonment for supporting the atrocities as an East Pakistan Central Peace Committee member and taking part in the election.
+Chikon Ali, a Razakar from Kushtia, was sentenced to death on 10 June 1972; this was the first ever verdict of capital punishment under the law.
+Chikon Ali was later resentenced by the Supreme Court to life imprisonment.
+An absentia trial staged under the law gave death penalty to three members of Al-Badr for the murder of prominent Professor Dr. AK Azad on 6 October 1972.
+On 11 April 1972, Razakar Abdul Hafiz from Comilla was sentenced 41 years imprisonment, highest in the history of this law.
 He was tried for various convictions like murder, rape, loot etc.

-In the July 1972, three brothers of Bogra were given punishment as Nurul Islam of same area filed a murder case them.
-Mofizur Rahman aka Chan Miah was sentenced to death, Mokhlesur Rahman aka Khoka Mia and Moshiur Rahman aka Lal Miah were sentenced to life imprisonment.

-After appealing against their punishment Chan Miah was sentenced to 20 years imprisonment while his two brothers were sentenced to 10 years imprisonment both.
+In the July 1972, three brothers from Bogra were sentenced in a murder case.
+Mofizur Rahman (aka Chan Miah) was sentenced to death, Mokhlesur Rahman aka Khoka Mia, and Moshiur Rahman (aka Lal Miah) were sentenced to life imprisonment.
+Upon appeal, Chan Miah was re-sentenced to 20 years imprisonment while his two brothers were each sentenced to 10 years imprisonment.

-Keramat Ali of Munshiganj was sentenced to 8 years imprisonment because of his activity as a Peace Committee member.

-A special tribunal sentenced Mokbul Hossain, Ayub Ali and Atiar Rahman to life imprisonment on the Montu murder case.

-Al-Badr members Siddiqur Rahman and Muhammad Galib were sentenced life imprisonment on the journalist Nizamuddin murder case.
+Keramat Ali from Munshiganj was sentenced to 8 years imprisonment because of his activity as a Peace Committee member.
+A special tribunal sentenced Mokbul Hossain, Ayub Ali, and Atiar Rahman to life imprisonment on the Montu murder case.
+Al-Badr members Siddiqur Rahman and Muhammad Galib were sentenced life imprisonment in the murder case of journalist Nizamuddin Ahmed.

 Criticism

-The Collaborators Act 1972 was a flawed law with many defects.
+The Collaborators Order 1972 was a law with many defects and flaws.
 It was amended for at least three times within one year.
 Many criticised the law because of its defects and irregularities.

 Unaccepted

-The pro-Awami League researcher Shahriar Kabir in cross examination confessed that the trials occurred under this act were never accepted by the families of the martyrs.
+The pro-Awami League researcher Shahriar Kabir, under cross examination, confessed that the verdicts the Bangladesh Collaborators (Special Tribunals) Order were never accepted by the families of the victims.

-Shahin Reza, son of famous journalist Shirajuddin Hossain stated that, the trial of the collaborators was nothing but a kangaroo trial to protect the collaborators.
+Shahin Reza, son of journalist Shirajuddin Hossain, stated that, the trial of the collaborators was nothing but a kangaroo trial to protect the collaborators.
 Those who were involved in murders and genocides were set free and the innocents were imprisoned without substantial proof.

-Khaleque Mazumder, who killed Shahidullah Kaiser was sentenced to only a seven years imprisonment under the act.
-Panna Kaiser, the widow of Shahidullah Kaiser marked it as a humiliation of humanity and justice.
+Khaleque Mazumder, who killed Shahidullah Kaiser was sentenced only to seven years imprisonment under the act.
+Panna Kaiser, the widow of Shahidullah Kaiser, marked it as a humiliation of humanity and justice.